dojohnso/PrioBoard/README.md

-retrospective
+PrioBoard
 =============

 A work in progress.
-Potentially a tool to replace writing post-it notes and putting them on a white board, instead allowing users to submit thoughts via their mobile device and have them appear on a dashboard.
+A tool used to track priorities, or as a Retrospective tool to list things to start, stop, keep doing, etc.